isnik09/dsa_py/002_recursion/000_recursion.md

   - instead, you assume that if your function works for simpler case it will work more for more complex ones.
 - 4. Link 1. and 2.
 - 5. Base Condition

+## Recursion vs Iteration
+- Things done recursively can also be done iteratively.
+- Iteration does not use recursive call stack, so it has better space complexity.
+- Recursion has both ascending phase  (calling phase) and descending phase (returning phase)
+- Iteration only has ascending phase.